Family 3min Read

 4. Bring comfort items.

 Comfort items could be anything from a favorite blanket, favorite toys, and/or favorite games.
 Make sure that your child packs many of their favorite toys or items that will bring them comfort in case of evacuation.
-In addition, you could spend significant time on the road, so be sure to pack items that keep your children entertained while traveling.
-Even if you are staying at home, make sure those treasures are readily available so they feel more at ease during the storm.
+Additionally, you may spend a significant amount of time on the road, so be sure to pack items that keep your children entertained during travel.

 5. Try to keep to their schedule.